peterussell/peterussell.github.io/_posts/2024-01-14-pmp7-web-project-setup-with-nextjs-and-docker.md

 ### Yarn, NPM, and PNPM

-The Dockerfile in the example above works with your choice of npm, yarn, or pnmp, by checking for which type of lockfile you have and calls the appropriate command.
+The Dockerfile in the example above works with your choice of npm, yarn, or pnmp, by checking for which type of lockfile you have and calling the appropriate command.
 So feel free to use your package manager of choice.

 ## Building the image